ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 You can consistently enforce policy-driven security by using the Ingress networking capability in {{site.data.keyword.containerlong}}.
 With this approach, you can instrument authorization and authentication for all of the applications in your cluster at the same time, without ever changing your app code!
 With this step-by-step guide, you can learn how to configure your Ingress controller to use {{site.data.keyword.appid_short_notm}}.
 {: shortdesc}

-Today, we’re excited to announce App ID integration with IBM Cloud Kubernetes Service.
-You can use this integration to enforce policy-driven security in a consistent way using declarative configuration of the Ingress Controller to add App ID protection for web applications, APIs, and back-ends.
-Using this approach, you don’t have to instrument each of your applications separately – all the authorization and authentication flows will be handled automatically for you.
-No code change is required!

 Check out the following diagram to see the authentication flow: